-- The hyper or hypopigmented skin on face, arms, feet, and other parts of the body.
+- The hyper or hypopigmented skin on the face, arms, feet, and other parts of the body.

 It is quite difficult to diagnose this disease as the symptoms vary from one type to another type and the symptoms diagnosed in the early stage are similar to normal viral and bacterial infections.

-There are few diagnosis processes carried out by performing body analysis, physical examination, body fluid test including a blood test and urine test.
-Apart from these tests, few blood tests are carried out during the night time as the larvae are found active at night because of the mosquito (disease carrier) spread the infection between 7 pm to 11 pm.
-This test is called as finger prick test.
+However, there are a few diagnostic processes carried out through body analysis, physical examination, body fluid test, including a blood test and urine test.
+Apart from these tests, few blood tests are carried out during the night time as the larvae are found most active at night.

-In finger prick test, blood is drawn from a larger vein and a thick smear is formed on the glass slide.
-The slide is examined under the electron microscope to check the presence of parasitic roundworms.
-The presence of Filariasis is examined with the help of Giemsa stain.
-The other diagnosis for subcutaneous filariasis is performed with skin snip test.
+A popular diagnostic procedure involves blood being drawn from a larger vein and smeared on a glass slide.
+This slide is then examined under an electron microscope to check for the presence of parasitic larval roundworms.
+The presence of Filariasis is examined with the help of the Giemsa stain.
+The other diagnosis for subcutaneous filariasis is performed with a skin snip test.

 Currently, there is no vaccine available for filariasis.
 Scientists are still working on developing a cure for filariasis.